MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/onboard-windows-multi-session-device.md

 ### Scenarios

-There are several ways to onboard a AVD host machine:
+There are several ways to onboard an AVD host machine:

 - Run the script in the golden image (or from a shared location) during startup.
 - Use a management tool to run the script.